Canadian Housing Statistics Program (CHSP)

 Statistics Canada is prohibited by law from releasing any data which would divulge information obtained under the Statistics Act that relates to any identifiable person, business or organization without the prior knowledge and the consent in writing of that person, business or organization.
 Various confidentiality protections are applied to all data published to prevent the disclosure of any information deemed confidential.
 As necessary, data are suppressed or rounded to prevent direct or residual disclosure of identifiable data.

-The use of the Canadian Housing Statistics Program data is subject to Statistics Canada's privacy and confidentiality constraints to prevent the disclosure of personal information.
+The use of the CHSP data is subject to Statistics Canada's privacy and confidentiality constraints to prevent the disclosure of personal information.

 Revisions and seasonal adjustment

-As Canadian Housing Statistics Program is a program in development, published data is subject to revision.
+As the CHSP is a program in development, published data may be subject to revision.
 When data are released for the first time for a given jurisdiction, the data are considered experimental for that reference year.
 Consistency and coherence edits may occur when subsequent vintages are released for those new jurisdictions.

 Since each Canadian municipality, province or territory has a legislated responsibility for property monitoring and assessment, completeness of the administrative data provided by external sources is considered relatively good.

-The Canadian Housing Statistics Program (CHSP) database reflects the current content of the external data provider's registry of residential properties as of the date of extraction, which varies by province and territory.
+The CHSP database reflects the current content of the external data provider's registry of residential properties as of the date of extraction, which varies by province and territory.

 The CHSP assigns properties to a geographic location using data from property assessment rolls.